Tristan971/EasyFXML/README.md

 ## Features

-- Never have directly deal with `FxmlLoader` again.
+- Never have to directly deal with `FxmlLoader` again.
 Yes.
 - Declarative, MVC-like management of visual components
 - Fully compatible with Spring Boot 2, Java 11+ and the module path
 - Type-safe and asynchronous management of visual components from before displaying them to after disposal